What Is A Conventional Boiler? (Comparison with Combi Boilers)

 Large homes with busy families and high water needs benefit the most from regular boilers, as these heat and store vast quantities of water.
 Their users will still find hot water in their taps for some time if their boilers fail, or the power goes out.
 Likewise, those who consider installing solar panels may benefit from a compatible boiler system to augment their hot water and heating needs.

 Those with smaller homes and less water use, however, would doubtless be better off with a combi.
-Check out the best combi here.
+Check out the best combi models here.